entropicbloom/francesco/content/post-external/hard-real-core-problems/index.md

 ---
 title: Hard, Real, and Core Problems of Consciousness
-summary: A look at three formulations of the problem of consciousness, their metaphysical assumptions, and their implication for science.
+summary: A look at three formulations of the problem of consciousness, their metaphysical assumptions, and their implications for science.
 tags:
   - Consciousness
 date: "2023-01-07T00:00:00Z"